 See References and Publications for articles written by Dr. Stead about the early Duke PA program and emergence of the PA concept and also books written about Dr. Stead, his educational and practice of medicine philosophies.

 Acknowledgments: This Biographical Sketch was prepared by Reginald Carter, Ph.D, PA.
-The photographs of Dr. Stread are provided courtesy of the Duke University Medical Center Archives and the Society for the Preservation of Physician Assistant History.
+The photographs of Dr. Stead are provided courtesy of the Duke University Medical Center Archives and the PA History Society.
+The banner photograph is of Dr. Stead on rounds with students, 1985.